sharpvik/morty-cd/README.md

-# Morty CI
+# Morty CD

-Simple Python Flask tool for Continuous Integration and Continuous Deployment utilizing the power of GitHub webhooks.
+Simple Go tool for Continuous Integration and Continuous Deployment utilizing the power of GitHub webhooks.